pdtilton/google-gemini-rs/README.md

 Provides statically typed request and response objects as well as an easy to use client.

+This is a work-in-progress as we become more familiar with the Google Gemini API, so expect major changes between minor versions.
+At 0.5.0 we will have stable APIs.

 ### API Key

 You may use a `.env` file for loading your Gemini API key and model using: